News

 The repertoire, including the works of Verdi, Mozart and Schubert, gives young people a broad musical experience, including the opportunity to hear the full ensemble of nine singers and musicians, as well as individual voices and instruments.
 Sensory props, costumes, lights, and aromas complement the performance, helping young people interpret the narrative of the music.
 With the seasons as the theme, the concert begins with the gentle awakening of spring, building to a joyful summer, followed by the stormy discord of Autumn and finally a restful winter.
 This theme is a deliberate mechanism ensuring that the tempo and intensity of the performance are gradual, avoiding any upset of those sensitive to sudden sounds and actions.

 Feedback from the staff who support the young people with PMLD is incredibly moving and positive, noting that they are seeing them react in ways they’ve never seen before.
-We also have some deeply touching feedback from family members.
-Here is an extract from the adopted parent of a 13-year-old with PMLD;
+Here are a few extracts:

 Due to the positive impact of Opera Tutti and the demand for more live music experiences for disabled young people, we have developed a studio version for a wider Special Educational Needs and Disabilities Group.
 We are delighted to continue to reach those with PMLD and to reach more young people in terms of both their needs and geographical location, something we couldn’t do without the amazing contributions from WNO supporters who help fund our engagement work.